kangdongil/airbnb-clone_20210531/README.md

   - ordering
     `ordering = ("~")`
     set default ordering
+  - raw_id_fields
+    when long list of items expected, item can be displayed as id
 - Give Functionality on AdminPanel
   Admin Function mostly used only on Admin
   - How to add function